 To be successful in building an in-house creative team, hiring people from journalism, digital media and storytelling backgrounds makes all the difference.
 That’s where we come in.
 TeamPeople is known for building new media teams and re-organizing existing ones.
 We’ve worked with some of the best-known brands in the world to determine the right people, process and technology.
 Research prepared by the In-House Agency Forum (iHaf) states, 67% of in-house agencies say they are not staffed to meet the current demands of the business.
 In addition to this, 2/3 of in-house agencies admit they are missing critical areas such as research, insights and billing.

 If you have the right people, building out the right technology and workflow infrastructure comes next.
 The advancements in technology the last few years have permeated every aspect of the creative and production processes.
+Bringing a state of the art production/broadcast facility inside your organization will wildly increase production quality and productivity.
+With our wide spread pool of talent, we have the thought leaders needed to bring next-generation studio designs and workflows to our clients.
+TeamPeople works with many Fortune 500 companies to operate their in-house studios and create stories to be shared with global audiences.
 It’s not surprising that 49% of CEOs rank “improving operational effectiveness” as a top priority this year.
 It’s because of this focus and organizational need that we work closely with many of our clients to augment content creation workflows and keep up with content delivery dynamics with OTT and other platforms.